 Bar Assocation Memberships

-Nesreen J. Said specializes in Immigration law and family law in Illinois.
+Nesreen J. Said specializes in Immigration law, out of Illinois.
 She has worked extensively in matters dealing with removal proceedings, prosecutorial discretion, asylum, adjustment of status and naturalization.

 After receiving her Illinois license, Ms. Said worked as a case process analyst for a federal independent contract in the Foreign Labor Certification Program.
 She reviewed and processed over 500 labor certifications for temporary worker (H2B) visas.
 She has also represented individuals in matters regarding child support and Order of protection in Cook County.